 4.)
 Tales Of Innocence R (PS Vita)

 The original was for the DS but never left Japan.
 This one will probably stay there as well which makes it a good one to pick up.
 The Vita “remix” features nice Anime cutscenes, voiced dialog, and enhanced graphics.
 Some claim that it still looks bad but it’s good enough for my eyes.
 The story is supposedly one of the better ones from the Tales series but I can’t really comment on this, because it’s been my first Tales of the game so far.
 But: Highly enjoyable characters, a good fighting system, and a good story make this a solid one to pick up.
 Especially now with the release of a rather cheap “The Best” edition.
 I know, these boxes are damn ugly but you can’t argue with the price.

 Buy the game: Tales Of Innocence R

 5.)
 Dream C Club Portable (PS Vita)

-If you every played one of the Yakuza game you know what the deal is.
+If you ever played one of the Yakuza games you know what the deal is.
 You’re trying to win the heart of your favorite hostess and because that is a rather expensive hobby, you need to make some money when you’re back home.
 The production values are pretty decent and there is also a very helpful Japanese wiki for the game if you just can’t win over the affecting of your favorite.
-All the talking and drinking in the game make this actually one that’t highly recommended for Japanese learners.
+All the talking and drinking in the game make this actually one that’s highly recommended for Japanese learners.
 I know, the cutesy language… But it’s a rather fun game for a short break between things.
-Applies here as well: Cheap but butt ugly The Best version available.
+This applies here as well: Cheap but butt ugly The Best version available.